Chamsulvara Chamsulvarayev

-Chamsulvara Chamsulvarayev (September 6, 1984 – September 28, 2016) was a Russian male freestyle wrestler who represented Azerbaijan.
+Chamsulvara Chamsulvarayev (6 September 1984 – 28 September 2016) was a Russian male freestyle wrestler who represented Azerbaijan.
 He was born in Sergokalinsky, Dagestan, Russia.

 Career

 He participated in Men's freestyle 74 kg at 2008 Summer Olympics.
 He was eliminated from the competition losing to Murad Gaidarov in the 1/8 of final.
 He won a bronze medal on 2007 FILA Wrestling World Championships.
-He was killed in Mosul, Iraq after joining the Islamic State of Iraq and the Levant.
+He was killed in Mosul, Iraq after joining the Islamic State (IS).